 How do you do it?

 - Step 1

 Use a specific natural dry bristle body brush- most health foods stores carry them or you can buy them online.
-They are easy to find; choose only Natural bristles on wood.
+They are easy to find; choose only Natural bristles on wood. (my favorite)

 - Step 2